tofnoob/tofnoob.github.io/weapons/cocoritter.md

 In this team:
 1. Fiona is an off field buffer.
-2. Cocoritter is discharge unit.
+2. Cocoritter is a discharge unit.
 3. Grey Fox in on field healer.

 ![Team Comp 2](images/cocoritter_tc2.png)